micmejia/bible-dump/NKJV/Job/Job 13.md

 For You write bitter things against me, And make me inherit the iniquities of my youth.

 ###### 27
 You put my feet in the stocks, And watch closely all my paths.
-You [^d]set a limit for the [^e]soles of my feet.
+You set a limit for the soles of my feet.

 ###### 28
-"_Man_[^f] decays like a rotten thing, Like a garment that is moth-eaten.
+"_Man_ decays like a rotten thing, Like a garment that is moth-eaten.